xiix0/scam/README.md

-October 12, the Discovery.

-It was wonderful to find America, but it would have been more wonderful to miss it.
+I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain, "The Innocents Abroad"